Dataherald/dataherald/docs/modules.rst

 Introduction
 ------------

-Modular design has been one of the design goals of the Dataherald team.
 The system is built on the following components, and you can implement your own and replace the default implementation from the ``.env`` file.
 In many instances the codebase already has multiple implementations which can be selected.
 We encourage the community to build their own modules and submit them for inclusion in the codebase.

 System Modules
 --------------